royCheung-223/Internship/Digital_Twins_IC382_old/README.md

 11. vision_control.sh: it is a script to perform PID control based on vision and deep learning.

+12. quick_start.sh: it is a script to have a faster speed to open the simple_control.py

+13. control_WithEncode.sh: it is a script to allow manual control of the robot with publishing the encoder value.

 ### 5.2 Startup Procedures
 1. ./run_gazebo.sh (load the world) [ROS]
 2. ./camera_publish.sh (publish the image) [ROS]